sixeyed/docker-windows-workshop/slides/sections/swarm-stack.md

 ## High availability and scale in swarm mode

 The swarm keeps your app running at the desired service level.
-You can mannualy remove containers from worker nodes, have workers leave the swarm, or even stop the worker VMs - Docker will keep the app running.
+You can manualy remove containers from worker nodes, have workers leave the swarm, or even stop the worker VMs - Docker will keep the app running.

 You can add more nodes to the swarm just by running the `swarm join` command, and immediately add capacity.